deloreyj/fute/README.md

 # ⚽ The Most Vibin' Soccer Game Ever!

 Yo!
-Welcome to our awesome 3D soccer game where you can live out your Sporting CP vs Benfica dreams!
+Welcome to our awesome 3D soccer game where you can live out your Sporting CP vs FC Barcelona dreams!
 We've packed this bad boy with Three.js magic and turbocharged it with Cloudflare Workers.
 Get ready to experience some low-poly soccer madness! 🎮

 ## 🔥 What Makes This Game Lit?